 Notwithstanding the above, the future impact of COVID-19 on the Group's operations and its financial performance depends on several factors that are outside the Group's control.
-Factors include, but are not limited to, the future developments of the pandemic, the extent and duration of measures imposed or recommended by authorities, economy performance, oil prices, and changes in consumers' disposable income and spending patterns.
+Factors include, but are not limited to, the future developments of the pandemic and coronavirus variants, vaccination coverage, the extent and duration of measures imposed or recommended by authorities, economy performance, oil prices, and changes in consumers' disposable income and spending patterns.
 Such impact could affect traffic to showrooms which would adversely affect sales and profits, and there could be material adjustments to the financial statements in subsequent periods.

 One of the economic measures taken by the Saudi Government to support the Kingdom's finances affected by the pandemic was increasing VAT rate from 5% to 15% from July 1, 2020.
-While this resulted in a sales surge in the last few days of the second quarter, but it has been seen to have a general negative impact subsequent to the implementation of the new rate, and such impact might continue to negatively affect sales for a period of time.
+Since most of the Group's customers are end consumers who ultimately bear VAT burden, the VAT rate increase has been seen to have a negative impact on sales following the implementation of the increase and it is expected to continue to have a negative impact on sales, but not expected to be material.